-Pulling away from Hartgate’s, the seat was nice and low but felt too soft for my weight.
+Pulling away from Hartgate’s, the seat was nice and low but felt too soft.
 I could see it being agony in an hour or two, but I’ve had that on BMWs costing twice as much.
-At 6’1″ I was also a bit cramped between the stepped seat which angled me forward a little, and my knees just an inch from the tank rack bars.
+At 6’1″ I was also a bit cramped between the stepped seat which angled me forward a little, and my knees are just an inch from the tank rack bars.
 Removing peg rubbers might provide more leg room and I’d have turned the bars back a tad.
 The gear change lever also felt too short for my size-11 Blunnies, but I soon adapted.
-The clutch was light, the gears clicked reassuringly and fuelling was glitch-free.
+The clutch was light, the gears clicked reassuringly and fuelling felt glitch-free.
 It’s an effortless bike to ride, with the power of a Jap 250 single or a Chinese Mash 400.

-It may only have the 24-odd hp of a CRF250L and similar, but on paper it puts out nearby 50% more torque at just 4250rpm, 2500rpm lower than the Honda.
-Riding down the flat A24 towards Box Hill in 40 and a brief 60mph limit, I can’t say I noticed the torque, but the bike never felt under-powered or noticeably vibey.
+It may only have the 24-hp of a 2nd-gen CRF250L, but on paper it puts out nearby 50% more torque at just 4250rpm, 2500rpm lower than the Honda.
+Riding along the flat A24 towards Box Hill in 40- and a brief 60mph limit, I can’t say I noticed the torque, but the bike never felt under-powered or noticeably vibey.

-Pulling away from lights, I found myself consciously slipping the clutch to get over the tall first gear – or maybe to avoid stalling the unfamiliar bike.
-While you don’t want to sacrifice too much of the modest 82-mph top speed, for off-roading I’d drop a tooth to 14T on the front.
+Pulling away from lights, I did find myself consciously slipping the clutch to get over the tall first gear – or maybe to avoid stalling the unfamiliar bike.
+While you don’t want to sacrifice too much of the modest 82-mph top speed, for off-roading I’d consider dropping a tooth to 14T on the front.

 The front end felt oddly sluggish (maybe the tyre was soft, or you can feel those 194kgs?) and I was surprised to learn the rims are steel.
 To be expected on Bullets, but I didn’t think modern bikes use steel wheels any more.
-In case you don’t know, reducing unsprung weight (basically, wheels and their attachments) has a much greater effect on efficiency, acceleration and suspension response than saving a much larger mass of sprung weight (the part of the bike which moves with the suspension).
-But then acceleration isn’t really a Himalayan’s USP and perhaps the wheels’ flywheel effect helps maintain momentum once at speed.
+Minimising unsprung weight has a big effect on efficiency, acceleration and suspension.
+But then cheek-distorting acceleration isn’t really a Himalayan’s USP and perhaps the wheels’ flywheel effect helps maintain momentum once up to speed.